stridecolossus/jove-blog/blog/part-5-terrain/panama.md

 3. Create a Java proxy that delegates API calls to the underlying FFM methods.

-This process is implemented by the second new component:
+This process is implemented by a new factory component:

 ```java
 public class NativeLibraryFactory {